NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

             return line.replace('\n', '').split('\t')
 ```

-Next we define how to store the data, indetifiers present in the series matrix file and passed to the parser which then stores formatted data.
+Next we define how to store the data, identifiers present in the series matrix file and passed to the parser which then stores formatted data.
-In this case the matrix file is stored in a list as a class attribute.
-Phenotype information is stored in hashtable, were the phenotype of interest hashes to a list of phenotype values.

 ```python
 #! /usr/bin/env python3